"This Post contains affiliate links; we earn commissions if you shop through the links on this page."

 Anyone can use it on their website to receive donations from users.

-How to Create a Custom WordPress Donations Form in Minutes
+Creating a Custom Donations Form in Minutes

-WordPress is beautiful, the developer’s community even makes it better.
+WordPress is beautiful; the developer’s community even makes it better.
 There are thousands of WordPress plugins to make your WordPress blog your own.

-Syed Balkhi, the founder of WPBeginner created WPForms as a premium multipurpose contact form plugin.
+Syed Balkhi, the founder of WPBeginner, created WPForms as a premium multipurpose contact form plugin.

 You can use WPForms for almost any type of contact form use.

-Either it’s a simple contact form, request form, accident report form, conversational form, billing, order form, newsletter signup form, suggestion form, etc…
+Whether it’s a simple contact form, request form, accident report form, conversational form, billing, order form, newsletter signup form, suggestion form, etc…

 Whatever your contact form needs, WPForms makes it easy to achieve.